Efficient Entanglement Purification Circuit Design for Dual-Species Atom Arrays: Discussion

 The dual-species atomic platform equipped with DACOS offers great flexibility for various protocols.
 Recent work~\cite{Cesa2023PRL} has demonstrated that the universality of quantum circuits can be achieved by representing the world line of each qubit as a one-dimensional atom array, where superatoms are required to implement the protocol effectively.
 However, employing superatoms demands careful maneuvering when trapping multiple atoms in close proximity, presenting an additional experimental challenge.

-In contrast, our approach minimizes the use of ancillary structures, as reducing the size of the atom array can potentially mitigate the impact of atom loss.
+When focusing on entanglement purification protocols, our approach minimizes the use of ancillary structures, as reducing the size of the atom array can potentially mitigate the impact of atom loss.
 We demonstrate that, without any ancillary atoms, the encoding unitary of arbitrary (LC-equivalent) stabilizer codes can be efficiently compiled under a global laser field.
 This set of arbitrary stabilizer codes includes pure stabilizer states, which constitute a special case with a zero-dimensional logical space.

 Furthermore, DACOS is sufficient to implement an arbitrary non-Clifford quantum unitary using a small number of additional ancillary atoms, provided that swap gates are compiled with $\mathcal{CZ}$ and Hadamard gates.
 In this scenario, ancillary atoms of one species are employed to inject and extract quantum information into and from the data atoms of the other species, with details provided in Appendix~\ref{app:univ_circuit}.
 A potential drawback is that a lengthy operation sequence may be required, which could degrade quantum state coherence due to accumulated errors, thereby contradicting our intent for efficiency.